JoaoCostaIFG/HackerReader/README.md

 - Glamour doesn't currently support commonmark escape chars.
 There's a small hack to deal with the most common causes of it.
 See this [issue](https://github.com/charmbracelet/glamour/issues/106);
-- Glamour sometimes ignores the text wrapping (max length) when it would only exceed it by a single character.
-This is undesirable so I pass `withWordWrap(w-1)`;
+- Glamour text wrapping defines when to start wrapping.
+If we want a to set a max width by wrapping, we should do 1 less char.
+I pass `withWordWrap(w-1)`;
 - I'm still not sure if I'm doing the JSON stuff currently (specially the array stuff).